 The weight of any coin depends upon three factors: diameter, thickness, and material composition.
 As such, coins made out of different materials, having different thicknesses, and different diameters will weigh different amounts.
-Mints from around the world have used a variety of different materials to manufacture coins ranging from precious metals, such as gold and silver, to low-cost steel that sells for pennies a pound.
+Mints from around the world have used a variety of different materials to manufacture coins ranging from precious metals, such as gold and silver, to low-cost steel and aluminum that sells for pennies a pound.

 The composition of United States coinage is determined by laws passed by the United States Congress and approved by the President.
 The Coinage Act of April 2, 1792, established the denominations and specifications that the Treasury Department could direct the United States Mint to manufacture.
 Congress must approve any changes to the diameter, weight, and composition of the coins.

 Although the United States is one of the few nations in the world that has not officially adopted the metric system for commerce, all coin specifications for United States coinage is given in millimeters for diameter and grams for weight.

 How Much Does a Penny Weigh?

 The United States Mint currently manufactures one-cent coins that consist of a core of 99.2 percent zinc and 0.8 percent copper plated with less than 0.003 inches of pure copper.
 It is 19.05 millimeters in diameter and weighs 2.5 grams with a tolerance of ± 0.1 grams.

 Pennies dated from 1864 until 1982 were made with 95 percent copper and 5 percent zinc.
 These coins weighed 3.11 grams with a tolerance of ± 0.13 grams.
 In 1982, the mint produced half of the pennies with the solid copper composition and half of the pennies with the copper-plated zinc composition.

 How Much Does a Nickel Weigh?

 Since the United States Mint began producing nickels in 1866, the specifications remain fairly constant.
 The five-cent coin is composed of 75 percent copper and 25 percent nickel.
 It weighs 5 grams with a tolerance of ± 0.194 grams and has a diameter of 21.21 millimeters.
 Nickels produced between 1866 and 1883 had a slightly smaller diameter of 20.5 millimeters and therefore were slightly thicker than today's standard.